cloudnativetrainings/trainings/container_fundamentals/01_hello-docker/README.md

 /etc/init.d/nginx start
 ```

-## Visit the welcome page in your browser
+## Revisit the welcome page in your browser

-  >You can get the external IP via the command `make get-external-ip` in your home directory.
+Now you should see the welcome page of nginx.

 ## Exit the container